KANSAS CITY GIRLS METRO LACROSSE LEAGUE

 C. Player Eligibility

-1. Beginning in 2015, players will be in 9th-12th grade and in good standing (not on out of school suspension or expelled) at a local (Kansas City Metro Area) high school.
-All players, with the exception of school-sanctioned teams, are required to be members of US Lacrosse.
+1. Beginning in 2015, players will be active and enrolled in 9th-12th grade and in good standing (not on out of school suspension or expelled) at a local (Kansas City Metro Area) high school.
+All players are required to be members of US Lacrosse.
+All players must also register on the League Website.

-2. In the Spring Season, players will play for their high school team (or club) if available.
+2. Players will play for their high school team (or club) if available.
 Should their high school not have a team/club, players should then play for the nearest proximity team (based on where the athlete lives).
-Players on a team’s roster before 2014 will be grandfathered in on their current team.
 Should there be a dispute, the head coaches of the teams will resolve the issue, if not possible, the decision will be left to the Board of KCMGLA.

-1. The League will provide a Scheduler to assign all league games.
+1. The League will provide a League Director to assign all league games.

 2. Teams will turn in the required game availability information by the due date set by the League.
-Failure to do so will lead to a fee and/or loss of games being scheduled.
+Failure to do so may lead to a fee and/or loss of games being scheduled.

 3. All teams will review the draft schedule and provide comments by the date set by the League.
 Once the schedule is final, no changes will be allowed.

-4. If a team cancels a game within 24 hours of the originally scheduled time (for non-weather related reasons), that team will reimburse any and all costs associated with the game including, field rental, umpires, etc. If the game cannot be rescheduled, that team will receive a forfeit.
+4. If a team cancels a game within 24 hours of the originally scheduled time, that team will reimburse any and all costs associated with the game including, field rental, umpires, etc. If the game cannot be rescheduled, that team will receive a forfeit.

 All league games shall be refereed by US Lacrosse certified officials (if available) and current lacrosse rules will be followed with the only exceptions being listed in these operating procedures.

-1. Rosters must be available on the league website prior to the first game of the season.
+1. All players must register on the league website including coaches.
+Rosters must be available on the league or team websites prior to the first game of the season.
 The roster should include player’s name, grade and uniform number.
+Failure to have a online roster available to the league will result in a forfeit of all games played until a roster is available.

-2. Players are allowed to play in two (2) different levels of games (on the same day) (varsity and JV or JV and a developmental) however, they must be at an in-between skill level and cannot play in more than half of each game, until they are moved up or down a level.
-(A half of a game will be defined as the appearance of the player in that half).
+2. Players are allowed to play in two (2) different levels of games on the same day (varsity and JV or JV and a developmental) however, they must be at an in-between skill level and cannot play in more than half of each game, until they are moved up or down a level.
+(A half of a game will be defined as the appearance of the player in that half, not duration of time).
 Teams should play in the honor of the sport and not allow better players to play down.
 An exception is allowed if a team is unable to field a team.
 This rule is designed to be on the honor system.
 If there is a concern that the teams are not adhering to this rule the coach should contact the League President.

 G. Playing Field Responsibilities